SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

     or return `false` early if `name` is not found.
 1. `visited` tracks the set names we have checked to prevent infinite recursions from nested sets that contain each other.
+1. The `set.iter().any` expression uses a common declarative pattern.
+    It loops through the `prefix` elements in `set`, calls `prefix_and_op_matches` on each of them,
+    and returns true iff one of the calls returns true.
 1. `prefix_and_op_matches` is a helper function that checks if a prefix matches the Range Operator and another prefix.